MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Aria Masoomi, Davin Hill, Zhonghui Xu, Craig P Hersh, Edwin K. Silverman, Peter J. Castaldi, Stratis Ioannidis, Jennifer Dy. *ICLR 2022*
   - Key Word: Explainability; Shapley Values; Feature Interactions.
   - <details><summary>Digest</summary> Several recent works explain black-box models by capturing the most influential features for prediction per instance; such explanation methods are univariate, as they characterize importance per feature.
 We extend univariate explanation to a higher-order; this enhances explainability, as bivariate methods can capture feature interactions in black-box models, represented as a directed graph.

+- Concept-level Debugging of Part-Prototype Networks. [[paper]](https://arxiv.org/abs/2205.15769) [[code]](https://github.com/abonte/protopdebug)
+  - Andrea Bontempelli, Stefano Teso, Fausto Giunchiglia, Andrea Passerini.
+  - Key Word: Part-Prototype Networks; Concept-level Debugging.
+  - <details><summary>Digest</summary> We propose ProtoPDebug, an effective concept-level debugger for ProtoPNets in which a human supervisor, guided by the model's explanations, supplies feedback in the form of what part-prototypes must be forgotten or kept, and the model is fine-tuned to align with this supervision.
+An extensive empirical evaluation on synthetic and real-world data shows that ProtoPDebug outperforms state-of-the-art debuggers for a fraction of the annotation cost.

+- Post-hoc Concept Bottleneck Models. [[paper]](https://arxiv.org/abs/2205.15480) [[code]](https://github.com/mertyg/post-hoc-cbm)
+  - Mert Yuksekgonul, Maggie Wang, James Zou.
+  - Key Word: Concept Bottleneck Models; Model Editing.
+  - <details><summary>Digest</summary> We address the limitations of CBMs by introducing Post-hoc Concept Bottleneck models (PCBMs).
+We show that we can turn any neural network into a PCBM without sacrificing model performance while still retaining interpretability benefits.
+When concept annotation is not available on the training data, we show that PCBM can transfer concepts from other datasets or from natural language descriptions of concepts.
+PCBM also enables users to quickly debug and update the model to reduce spurious correlations and improve generalization to new (potentially different) data.

 - Towards Better Understanding Attribution Methods. [[paper]](https://arxiv.org/abs/2205.10435)
   - Sukrut Rao, Moritz Böhle, Bernt Schiele. *CVPR 2022*